JohnnyBoiTime/Spotty/README.md

 - Music player that is present around the app allows user to skip, go to previous, pause, play, and seek through currently playing songs.
 Can hide or show music player.
 - Generate albums simply by placing an album folder with songs into assets and running node GenerateAlbums.js
 - Search through songs
+- Go to an artists page to see all their songs and albums

 Uses:
 - React Redux and useContext, although redux is more heavily used